jdonald/unity/v2/README.md

 ##V2: Skeletal Beta
 The following repository contains Leap Motion SDK examples built with Unity.
 Each project is built using V2 Core Services Skeletal Tracking code from [Leap Motion's Developer Portal](https://developer.leapmotion.com/downloads/skeletal-beta).
 For additional support with these examples and more, feel free to reach out to us via: [Leap Motion's Community Forums](https://community.leapmotion.com/category/beta)

+**NOTE**: The V2 Skeletal Beta code is NOT currently released to production for consumers.

 ##Getting Started

 ####1.
 Clone the GitHub repository and choose a project.